leaningtech/cheerp-meta/pages/Cheerp-Tutorial-DOM-Manipulation.md

     }
 };

-// An entry point, even if empty, is still required void webMain()
+// Note that entry point is missing, this is still fine
-{
-}
 ```

 We also need to modify the HTML page to interact with the jsexport-ed class